husseinelkheshen/ItinGen/README.md

 ```

 ## Running Unit Tests
-Unit Tests for the Data Aggregation scripts will be found in the `activities_data` directory.
+Unit Tests for the Data Aggregation scripts and instructions on how to use them will be found in the `activities_data` directory.

 To run tests for the application, simply run:
 ```bash
 rspec
 ```
-These tests will test to make sure that everything is showing on the
+These tests will test to make sure that all of the front-end objects are
-homepage as they are supposed to.
+displaying on the home page properly and as are intended.:w

+## Who Did What:

+## Changes: